ubcctf/ubcctf.github.io/_posts/2021-08-25-corctf-smogofwar.md

             self.emit("chat", {"name": "System", "msg": "Invalid move"})
             return
 ```
-It looked like that if we send a move to the server with the `_debug` field,
+If we sent a dictionary to the bot with the `_debug` field instead of a string
-the move `m0` would get played on the board but the move `m1` would get sent
+containing our move, the move `m0` would get played on the board but the move
-to the bot.
-With this, we had enough to trick the bot by giving it a fake
+`m1` would get sent to the bot.
+With this, we had could trick the bot by giving it a fake
 move, when we in fact performed another move!

 However, it wasn't that easy because the chess bot had various checks to make